 4. Register the client.

-Once discovery is complete, the client must be registered with the authorization server using one of the following methods:
+Once discovery is complete, the Zendesk client must be registered with your server's authorization system using one of the following methods:

 • Pre-registered client: The client is already registered with the authorization server.
 You manually provide the client details to complete the authorization flow when creating the MCP connection.